cerner/fhir.cerner.com/content/smart.md

 #### HTML5 Session Storage ####

 With the introduction of HTML5, [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) is a good way to persist data within a browser's session.
-If your app is going to be embedded within *PowerChart*, we do *NOT* recommend using `sessionStorage`.
-The reason is because due to our technical implementation of the embedded browser, the session is not sandboxed to per "tab" like the documentation states.
-With our implementation of the embedded browser, the session is shared across all instances of the embedded browser.
-This in turn, would leak the session to other "tabs".
+Depending on the *Cerner Millennium PowerChart* release, `sessionStorage` may not be isolated per instances of the embedded browser.
+As such, if your app is going to be embedded within *PowerChart*, we do *NOT* recommend using `sessionStorage`.

 If you'd like to flex your app based on the current execution context (embedded vs stand-alone mode), please see this [section](#embedded-in-powerchart) for more information.